VOLUNTEER WITH US!

 Volunteering with Alberta Snowboard offers many benefits:

-Alberta Snowboard hosts a wide range of events, from Groms and grassroots community events to World Cup and National competitions, covering both Style disciplines and Speed disciplines.
-There’s always an event to get involved in, no matter your level of experience.
+Alberta Snowboard hosts a wide range of events, from Groms and grassroots community events to World Cup and National competitions, covering both Style disciplines and Speed disciplines, there’s always an event to get involved in, no matter your level of experience or location within our province!

-Please check our events calendar for a full list of upcoming events and find the perfect opportunity to volunteer.
+Also keep an eye out on our events calendar below for a full list of upcoming events to find the perfect opportunity to volunteer.

 I